To be confirmed

 Day 1 – The Napoleonic Legend

 Depart London St Pancras station by Eurostar to Paris from where we drive to the magnificent Palace of Fontainebleau.
 It was here, in the in the palace courtyard, that Napoleon bade farewell to his beloved Imperial Guard before being forced into exile on the island of Elba.
 Return to Paris to check-in to our hotel for three nights.
-We enjoy welcome drinks and a short talk by both guides before dinner.
+We enjoy welcome drinks and a short talk by both expert historians before dinner.

 Day 2 – The Glory

 Upon his return to Paris in March 1815, Napoleon sought to reassert his authority: at the Champ de Mars (Trocadero) where he distributed cherished Eagles to his regiments; at the Arc de Triomphe (still under construction in 1815) which records the martial achievements of France during the Revolutionary and Napoleonic Wars; at the Tuileries Gardens and the ceremonial Arc de Triomphe du Carrousel, all that remains of the palace from where Napoleon exerted his power.
 This afternoon we consider the greater ‘gloire’ of the First Empire: at Pere Lachaise cemetery we pay homage to many of the French generals and marshals; at the Luxembourg Gardens we visit Marshal Ney’s statue placed on the site where he was executed; at Les Invalides we pay our respects to the Emperor himself; and end our day at the wonderful Musée de l’Armée with its fine Napoleonic collection.
 This evening we dine at the legendary historic Le Procope brasserie, familiar to many a revolutionary and a young Napoleon, whose pawned hat is proudly displayed in its foyer.